 Jésica Cichero is a visual artist, illustrator, dancer, and creator from Argentina who has made her home in Barcelona.
 She is the co-creator of Entusiasta Gallery with her husband, artist David Pugliese.
-Lake Angela and Jésica began dancing together in 2016 in Barcelona, where they explore the creation of unusual movement in unusual places—in the bella ombra tree, the neighborhoods and streets, playgrounds and dog beach, and in the Italian restaurant, for example.
+Lake Angela and Jésica began dancing together in 2016 in Barcelona, where they explore the creation of unusual movement in unusual places—in the bella ombra tree, the neighborhoods and streets, the playgrounds and dog beach, and in the Italian restaurant.
 They experiment with new ways to meld media, interacting through dance, painting, verbal languages in translation and nonsense translations, and through play as performance.
 Jési is Angela’s ideal dancer because she is both magical and inquisitive; since Jési naturally moves like a wave and Angela like a sharp piece of glass, they are good complements.
 Jési contributes a differently colorful perspective to the group’s dialogue, and her attitude is “my tango is your tango.”
-During their exploration sessions, Jési has created and performed such beautiful work as “dance inside the round mouth,” “Gorgon dance,” and “Espagueti Western.”
+During their exploration sessions, Jési has created and performed such beautiful work as “dance inside the round mouth,” “Gorgon Dance,” and “Espagueti Western.”

 © Luz de Gas